-Before you dive right in, let’s make sure that you don’t get into legal trouble by making this remix.
+Before you dive right in, let’s just make sure you don’t get into legal trouble by making this remix, right?
 For the sake of this article, we’re discussing legality based on United States copyright law.

-A remix is technically defined as a “derivative work,” meaning that it has been created based off an original work.
-Because of this, the copyright owner for the original track (often the artist or releasing label) has the legal ability to grant or deny you permission to make a remix.
+A remix is technically defined as a “derivative work,” meaning that it has been created from an original work.
+The copyright owner has the sole authority to authorize the creation of derivative works.
+Because of this, the copyright owner for the original track—often the artist or releasing label—has the legal ability to grant or deny you permission to make a remix.

 If you make a remix without the consent of the copyright holder, or if you are denied permission and make the remix anyway, this is an example of copyright infringement.
-We won’t go into the bloody details, just know that big artists and labels take infringement of their copyrights VERY seriously and do not hesitate to take legal action.
+We won’t go into the bloody details, just know that big artists and labels take infringement of their copyrights VERY seriously, and usually won’t not hesitate to take legal action.

-However, an aspect of copyright law called Fair Use can provide an exception to the necessity for permission.
+However, an aspect of copyright law called Fair Use can provide an exception.
 Fair Use exists in order to prevent copyright holders from stifling innovation and parody.

 If an unofficial remix is claimed as copyright infringement, the infringing remixer can claim Fair Use on the basis of four main points:

-Therefore, while Fair Use exists and can be used to defend a remix done without permission, it isn’t a good idea to assume Fair Use will be proven.
-And larger artists and labels (those whose work is more likely to be remixed) tend to have bigger budgets for lawyers and legal action than the accused.
-Overall, it’s best to make sure that your remix is not infringing on anyone’s copyright.
+So, while Fair Use exists and can be used to defend a remix done without permission, it isn’t a good idea to assume Fair Use will be proven.
+Also, larger artists and labels—those whose work is more likely to be remixed—tend to have bigger budgets than the accused, and they’re happy to put that budget toward defending their intellectual property.
+Overall, it’s best to make sure that your remix isn’t infringing on anyone’s copyright.

-The best case scenario is to get permission from the copyright holder.
+The best-case scenario is to get permission from the copyright holder.
 This can be done through a variety of ways, most commonly through an official remix.
-A remix (or even an EP of remixes) can extend the shelf life of an expiring song, giving the original artist and / or label an incentive to grant permission to create a derivative work.
+A remix—or even an EP of remixes—can extend the shelf life of an expiring song.
+This can give the original artist, the label, or both an incentive to grant permission to create a derivative work.

 If you’ve gained some traction as a producer, artists and labels will see the opportunity to tap into another market and may approach you to create a remix.
-This is a mutually beneficial situation, especially if you as the potential remixer are a smaller artist than the original.
+This is mutually beneficial, especially if you’re a smaller artist than the original.